openthread/ot-docs/site/en/codelabs/ti-openthread-hardware/index.lab.md

 $ INFRA_IF_NAME=eth0 ./script/setup
 ```

-> aside positive
->
-> **Note:** `eth0` is the typical name for the wired Ethernet interface.
+`eth0` is the typical name for the wired Ethernet interface.
 If you are connecting the Raspberry Pi via Wi-Fi instead of Ethernet, replace `eth0` with `wlan0` (and ensure the Pi is already connected to your Wi-Fi network).
 Verify the active interface name with `ip link show`.

-> aside positive
->
-> **Note:** The setup script builds ot-br-posix from source, installs the `otbr-agent` and `otbr-web` system services, and configures the networking stack.
+The setup script builds ot-br-posix from source, installs the `otbr-agent` and `otbr-web` system services, and configures the networking stack.
 This process typically takes 10–20 minutes on a Raspberry Pi 4B.

 ### Configure the OTBR Agent